Please Note - If you are cruising around Australia you need to select Pacific.

 You are not required to enter stop-over countries if your stop-over is less than 48 hours.

-A well-known feature of travel insurance is cover for luggage and personal effects, however it is also one of the most complained about, and misinterpreted aspects of the policy.
+A well-known feature of travel insurance is protection for your luggage and personal effects you take with you on your holidays...however it is also one of the most misinterpreted aspects of the policy...

-Leaving your phone in a restaurant is not covered?
+Leaving your phone behind in a restaurant is not covered?

 Leaving your bag in the back of a taxi is not covered?